varnish/varnishgather/README.rst

 information as possible on a Varnish Cache setup.

-Primary platforms so far are Debian-based systems (including Ubuntu) and RHEL-based systems (including centos, I suppose).
+Primary platforms so far are Debian-based systems (including Ubuntu) and RHEL-based systems (including CentoS/other derivatives.).

 What does varnishgather gather
 ------------------------------

-It gathers various statistics, metrics and facts about your system.
-It does not under any circumstance transmit this information to others, it only creates a tar-ball of it.
+Varnishgather gathers various statistics, metrics and facts about your system.
+These are output into a .tar.gz archive file.
 It is up to you what to do with it.

-The tar-ball currently contains two files: a raw ``varnishlog`` file, which can be reviewed using ``varnishlog -r``, and a regular varnishgather log file.
-The varnishgather log file contains most of the information, including but not limited to:
+The tar-ball currently contains a set of text files for different probes or tests, and a small raw ``varnishlog`` file which can be reviewed using ``varnishlog -r``.

+The probes/tests include information similar to:

 * Any VCL files found in /etc/varnish/ (``*.vcl``, so ``/etc/varnish/secret`` is *not* included)